 Generosity is the Key to Happiness and Fulfillment

 In a world where people are continuously seeking to ‘get’ to be happy, we need to realise that we have been sold a lie.
 It truly is more blessed to give than receive.
+Generosity is commonly defined as the habit of “giving without expecting anything in return.”

-Let’s walk through some of the notable benefits of generosity.
+Let’s walk through some of the notable benefits of generosity:

 1. Generosity cultivates happiness